clojure-emacs/cider/README.md

 You'll need to have Emacs installed (preferably the latest stable release).
-If you're new to Emacs you might want to read [this tutorial](http://clojure-doc.org/articles/tutorials/emacs.html), dedicated to setting up Emacs for Clojure development, first.
+If you're new to Emacs you might want to read [this tutorial](http://clojure-doc.org/articles/tutorials/emacs.html), dedicated to setting up Emacs for Clojure development first.

 CIDER officially supports Emacs 24.3+, Java 7+ and Clojure(Script) 1.7+.
 CIDER 0.10 was the final release which supported Java 6 and Clojure 1.5 and 1.6.